LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->endsWith(find, case::boolean)
 .. member:: string->endsWith(find::string, -case::boolean= ?)

-   This method takes a parameter that specifies a string to match at the end of the string object.
+   This method takes a parameter that specifies a string to compare with the end of the string object value.
 It returns "true" if it matches the end, otherwise it will return "false".

    By default, string matching is not case-sensitive unless the optional ``-case`` parameter is passed to the method.